Skip to main content

 python my_agent.py

-QEMU is a mature, full-featured emulator and virtualizer that works across platforms.
-Best for: macOS development, cross-platform testing, environments without KVM
+QEMU is a mature, full-featured virtualizer that works across platforms.
+On macOS it uses Apple’s Hypervisor Framework (HVF) for near-native performance.
+It is also available on Linux for environments without KVM.

 Prerequisites